Areas of Focus

 Anxiety, Overwhelm and High-Functioning Pressure

-Anxiety often shows up as racing thoughts, overthinking, and the sense that you have to hold everything together.
-In our work, we slow down enough to understand the emotional and relational patterns underneath the anxiety.
-Together we’ll build steadiness, self-trust, and a more compassionate internal experience.
+Anxiety often shows up as racing thoughts, overthinking, and the feeling that you have to hold everything together.
+In therapy, we slow down enough to understand the emotional and relational patterns underneath the anxiety while also learning ways to calm the nervous system and reduce the intensity of those symptoms.
+Together we work toward greater steadiness, self-trust, and a more compassionate internal experience.

 Identity, Transitions and Life Reorientation

-Whether you’re navigating parenthood, career shifts, relationship changes, or the quiet feeling that you’re not the same person you used to be, therapy offers space to explore who you’re becoming.
-We make room for grief, clarity, and reconnection to what feels true.
+Whether you’re navigating parenthood, career shifts, relationship changes, or the quiet sense that you’re not the same person you used to be, therapy offers space to explore who you’re becoming.
+We make room for grief, clarity, and reconnection with what feels true and meaningful to you.

 Relationship Patterns and Attachment Dynamics

-How you show up with others often reflects old emotional templates.
-In therapy, we explore the patterns shaping your romantic, familial, and social relationships, and the parts of you trying to protect something tender.
-Together we’ll deepen emotional understanding and move toward more grounded, authentic connection.
+How you show up in relationships often reflects earlier emotional experiences and protective patterns.
+In therapy, we explore the dynamics shaping your romantic, familial, and social relationships, and the parts of you trying to protect something tender.
+This work helps create greater emotional awareness, more secure connection, and healthier relational patterns.

 Self-Compassion, Perfectionism and Inner Critic Work

-Many clients come in feeling pressured, self-critical, or unsure how to care for themselves without collapsing into guilt.
-Therapy helps you soften rigid expectations, understand the roots of your inner critic, and cultivate a more compassionate way of moving through the world.
+Many clients come in feeling pressured, self-critical, or unsure how to care for themselves without guilt.
+Therapy helps soften rigid expectations, understand the roots of the inner critic, and develop a more compassionate relationship with yourself.

 Grief, Loss and Past Emotional Pain

 This includes both traditional grief and the quieter losses: identity shifts, relationship ruptures, unmet needs, or dreams that didn’t unfold as expected.
-We’ll honor your pain, make space for what still feels unfinished, and move toward meaning and integration at your pace.
+Together we make space for these experiences while supporting healing, meaning-making, and integration over time.